themis-network/go-themis/README.md

 for play-money and real-money.
 Unless you manually move accounts, Gthemis will by default correctly separate the two networks and will not make any accounts available between them.*

-**Note: please understand your signer account is always unlock while signing/mining and don't open any rpc/ws based service on it.
-Hackers on the internet can steal your money through this un security service very simple!**
+**Note: please understand your signer account is always unlocked while signing/mining and don't open any rpc/ws based service on it.
+Hackers on the internet can steal your money through this un security service very simply!**

-Any signer can propose add/remove a signer(include his/her self), to do so, you have to start Gthemis's built-in interactive JavaScript console:
+Any signer can propose adding/removing a signer(include his/her self), to do so, you have to start Gthemis's built-in interactive JavaScript console:

 Propose adding a new signer: